apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.1 to 3.2

+  - In Spark 3.2, money type in PostgreSQL table is converted to `StringType` and money[] type is not supported due to the JDBC driver for PostgreSQL can't handle those types properly.

   - In Spark 3.2, `spark.sql.adaptive.enabled` is enabled by default.
 To restore the behavior before Spark 3.2, you can set `spark.sql.adaptive.enabled` to `false`.

   - In Spark 3.2, the following meta-characters are escaped in the `show()` action.
 In Spark 3.1 or earlier, the following metacharacters are output as it is.